-1. Build trust to reinforce display banners.
+1. Build trust to reinforce display banner ads.

 Savvy B2B buyers will compare solutions online before talking to sales representatives.
 The B2B buyer’s journey starts with questions, and you need to provide the answers.
-Use SEO and social tactics to publish optimized and timely content that addresses your audience’s questions.
+Use SEO and social media marketing tactics to publish optimized and timely content that addresses your audience’s questions.

 An effective SEO strategy uses keywords, key phrases, and links within content to improve the quality of traffic via search results.
 The trick is understanding your target audience and the intent of search terms to provide relevant results.

 Meanwhile, social strategy can include showcasing your company’s culture and excitement about your offerings.
-Post on sites that your customers are likely to visit.
+Post on websites that your customers are likely to visit.
 In terms of B2B audiences, that includes LinkedIn, Twitter, Instagram, Reddit, and Quora.